thelast19digitsofpi/homeworlds-live/README.md

 - Homeworld data is a separate object: `{playerName: systemNumber}`.

 ### Licensing
-Before anyone runs off with this, I want to ask Looney Labs exactly what their stance is on projects like this.
-I did ask a while back and someone said it would be okay to make something like this but then I realized open source licenses are tricky... and I'm just a bit nervous because I don't know that much about copyright stuff.

-That being said, I did formerly state that this **implementation** of the game of Homeworlds was licensed under GPL 3.0.
-I do not own the **game**, though, so I'm not sure how exactly that plays in to the license.

-Argh I'm just paranoid for no reason.
-If you are reading this, just... don't abuse this, all right?
+Ugh.
+This is the one thing I'm not entirely sure how to handle.

+I am not a lawyer, but I don't know if I actually can give this e.g. the MIT license or the GPL, because I do not own the game itself.